Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Carolina and its opponents have combined to score more than 42.5 points in seven of 16 games this season.

-- The two teams combine to score 47.3 points per game, 4.8 more than the total in this contest.
+- The combined points per game average of the two teams, 47.3, is 5.8 points more than Sunday's over/under.

-- This contest's total is 1.2 points lower than the 43.7 these two squads combine to give up per game in 2021.
+- This contest's total is 2.2 points under the 43.7 these two squads combine to give up per game in 2021.

+- Buccaneers games this season feature an average total of 49.9 points, a number 8.4 points higher than Sunday's over/under.

+- In 2021, games involving the Panthers have averaged a total of 43.7 points, 2.2 more than the set over/under in this contest.

 Buccaneers stats and trends

-- So far this season, the Buccaneers have been installed as favorites by a 7.5-point margin or more 10 times and are 6-4 ATS in those contests.
+- So far this season, the Buccaneers have been installed as favorites by an 8-point margin or more 10 times and are 6-4 ATS in those contests.

-- Tampa Bay has eclipsed the over/under in 50% of its opportunities this year (eight times over 16 games with a set point total).
+- Tampa Bay's games this year have gone over the point total eight times in 16 opportunities (50%).

-- Tampa Bay is 8-5 against the spread and 11-2 overall in games when it scores more than 22.7 points.
+- When Tampa Bay puts up more than 22.7 points, it is 8-5 against the spread and 11-2 overall.

-- This year, the Buccaneers have turned the ball over 19 times, three more than the Panthers' takeaways (16).
+- The Buccaneers have turned the ball over three more times (19 total) than the Panthers have forced a turnover (16) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.